Hi, this is Couple Therapist Abe Kass MA RSW RMFT CCHT,

 Researchers speculate that one of the reasons for this result is that poor quality relationships may lead to risky health behaviors such as smoking, using drugs, using alcohol, poor eating, and inadequate sleep.

 Relationship researchers drawing from a comprehensive meta-analytic review from 126 studies show that marital discord was predictive of chronic fatigue, lower immune functioning, ulcers, chronic pain, atherosclerosis, hypertension, cardiovascular disorders, diabetes, and rheumatoid arthritis.

-The link between relationship distress and poor health is so strong that they identified it as a greater risk factor for health problems than smoking or drinking alcohol.
+The link between relationship distress and poor health is so strong that it has been identified as a greater risk factor for health problems than smoking or drinking alcohol.

-One study found a significant association between committed relationship distress and increased hospital and doctors' office visits., for these individuals, there was an increase in using medication.
+One study found a significant association between committed relationship distress and increased hospital and doctor office visits, for these individuals, there was an increase in using medication.

 Researchers have documented that relationship distress is associated with an increase in the utilization of mental health services.